-The Equipment Boost for Schools supports Victorian government schools with dedicated funding for specialised equipment and assistive technologies.
-Data shows that Victorian government schools make adjustments for 18.2 per cent or approximately 110,000 students1 because of a disability or an additional learning need.
-This suggests every school in Victoria may receive benefit from specialised equipment and assistive technologies that supports their capacity to deliver inclusive education.
+Data shows that Victorian schools make adjustments for 19 per cent of students because of a disability or an additional learning need.
+This is approximately 115,000 students in Victorian government schools, which suggests that every government school may receive benefit from equipment and assistive technology that supports their capacity to deliver inclusive education.